Louis-Hippolyte Lafontaine: Province of Canada: The fight for responsible government

 However, before La Fontaine could take up his seat, Governor Sydenham died.
 His replacement, Sir Charles Bagot, was not able to form a mixed cabinet of Reformers and Tories, and so he was forced to include the "Canadien party" under La Fontaine.
 La Fontaine refused to join the Executive Council unless Baldwin was also included.
 Bagot was finally forced to accede in September, 1842, and when he became severely ill thereafter, Baldwin and La Fontaine became the first real premiers of the Province of Canada.
 However, in order to take office as ministers, the two had to run for re-election.
 While La Fontaine was easily re-elected in 4th York, Baldwin lost his seat in Hastings as a result of Orange Order violence.
 It was now that the pact between the two men was completely solidified, as La Fontaine arranged for Baldwin to run in Rimouski, Canada East.
 This was the union of the Canadas they sought, where La Fontaine overcame linguistic prejudice to gain a seat in English Canada, and Baldwin obtained his seat in French Canada.

 Family

-He first married on July 9, 1831 to Adèle Berthelot (1813–1859).
+He first married on July 9, 1831, to Adèle Berthelot (1813–1859).
 Their union produced no children.
-His real family name is Ménard.
-He is the son of Antoine Ménard.
+His real family name is Ménard, the son of Antoine Ménard.

 The Hon.
 Sir Louis Hypolite Ménard, Bart., then Chief Justice of Lower Canada then married Montreal, January 30, 1861, the widowed Jane Élisabeth Geneviève Morrison, (1822–1905) daughter of Charles Morrison, on January 30, 1861.
 Julie had married in Montreal, December 18, 1848, Thomas Kinton, of the Royal Engineers Department.
-This second marriage produced two sons who died in infancy; Louis-Hippolyte (born July 11, 1862) and Charles François Hypolite Lafontaine, born April 13, 1864 who died the following year.
+This second marriage produced two sons who died in infancy; Louis-Hippolyte (born July 11, 1862) and Charles François Hypolite Lafontaine, born April 13, 1864, who died the following year.
 The elder son succeeded to the baronetcy at eighteen months old in February, 1864, but died in 1867.
 The family residence was Saint Denis Street, Montreal.

+Death

+Lafontaine died on February 26, 1864.
+He was buried at Notre-Dame-des-Neiges Cemetery in Montreal.